 “The most important thing,” says Vivot, “is that you want to avoid plastic.”
 That seems like difficult advice to follow considering the vast majority of high-quality combs are made with cellulose acetate, a type of plastic.
-But what Vivot means is that one should avoid the standard petrochemical plastic, the kind those cheap-o black combs you find at most drugstores are made of.
-This type of plastic both causes static — “the enemy of hair,” says Vivot — and easily chips, turning the teeth of your comb into scalp-piercing needles.
+But what Vivot means is that one should avoid the standard petrochemical plastic, the kind that makes up those cheap-o black combs you find at most drugstores.
+This type of plastic both causes static — “the enemy of hair,” says Vivot — and easily chips, turning the teeth of a comb into scalp-piercing needles.
 Holding a plastic comb before him and peering at the pointy teeth, Vivot shakes his head in disgust “Look at these,” he exclaims, “they’ll cut your scalp right up!”

 Founded in 1777, Kent bills itself as the world's oldest hairbrush maker.
 The comb division is no slouch either.
 This comb is made with high-quality Italian acetate with saw-cut hand-polished teeth.
-Like many of these styling combs there are two sets of teeth: narrower and thinner on one side and thicker but more widely spaced on the other.
+Like many of the combs featured here, it features two sets of teeth: narrower and thinner on one side and thicker but more widely spaced on the other.
 This allows for use on both coarse hair and fine hair.